What You Need To Know About Drug Trafficking Charges

 - Marijuana

-If that person was instead trafficking 100 kilograms of Lomotil, the sentence would be less severe since Lomotil is a Schedule V drug.
-Fines won’t exceed $100,000, and prison time won’t be longer than a year.
+If that person were instead trafficking 100 kilograms of Lomotil, the sentence would be less severe since Lomotil is a Schedule V drug.
+Fines won’t exceed $100,000, and prison time won’t last a year.

 2. Amount of Drugs